Performing Trade Studies Using Analyzer

 10. Click No when asked to save the study.

-The final orbit parameter impacting coverage is the altitude of the orbit, or expressed in classical orbit parameters; the semi-major axis.
+The final orbit parameter impacting coverage is the altitude of the orbit, the semimajor axis.
 Vary the orbit from 6,500 to 7,500 kilometers.

-2. Drag and drop the Design Variable, SemiMajorAxis (), from the Component Tree on the left to the Parametric Study Tool on the right.
+3. Drag and drop SemiMajorAxis () from the Component Tree to the Design Variable field.

 2. Use your cursor to expand the table of runs so that you can see all eleven (11) runs.

 3. There is an interesting trend here.
-Maximum and average coverage increases rapidly with altitude until a certain altitude is reached at which point there is an equally sharp drop off.
+Maximum and average coverages increase rapidly with altitude until a certain altitude is reached, at which point there is an equally sharp drop off.
 Minimum coverage continues to increase even as maximum and average coverage decreases.
-This is due to a resolution constraint of 5 meters – you need to be able to resolve icebergs as small as 5 meters in diameter.
+This is due to a resolution constraint of 5 meters, as you need to be able to resolve icebergs as small as 5 meters in diameter.
 Coverage capabilities increase with orbit altitude because the sensor swath also increases.
-They also decrease beyond a certain altitude because the sensor can no longer resolve 5 meter objects.
-Your conclusion from this trade study is that your maximum coverage capability is best with a semi-major axis of about 6,800 km.
+They also decrease beyond a certain altitude because the sensor can no longer resolve 5-meter objects.
+Your conclusion from this trade study is that your maximum coverage capability is best with a semimajor axis of about 6800 km.

 5. Click No when asked to save the study.